Tochukz/Docker/Docker-Docs/readme.md

     mysql:8.0
 ```
   *  a volume named _todo-mysql-data_ is mounted at `/var/lib/mysql` which is where MySQL stores its data.
-  * you never ran a `docker volume create` command so Docker creates the named volume automatically for you.
+  * you never ran a `docker volume create` command so Docker  will create the named volume automatically for you.

 3. Connect to the database to verify that it is running.
 ```bash